FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 Jón Logi was todays project manager.

 Daily Goals: Jón is going to try to make a user diagram and a class diagram.
 Gardar is going to try to finish a use case diagram and a wireframe(happy path).
 Fuad is going to make a github handbook and interface requirements.

+Status:
+Everyone was able to meet their goals and everything that was planned was successful.